-Storing your Cosmic Brownies in the refrigerator will help the frosting stay set and make the brownies last as long as possible.
+Store your Cosmic Brownies in the refrigerator to help the frosting stay set and make the brownies last as long as possible.

 Can You Freeze Brownies?

 Cosmic Brownies will last for up to two months in the freezer as long as you store them correctly.